daid/ezflashjr/doc/Protocol.md

 The registers are all mapped in the $7Fxx memory area.
 And usage need to unlocked with an unlock sequence.

 Current stage1&loader always unlock and lock after each usage, if this is required is unknown, and it might just be possible to unlock once and keep it unlocked.
-But could also be that locking also triggers some execution.

 Unlock sequence is: